Skarżysko-Kamienna: German occupation of Skarżysko-Kamienna (1939–1945)

+The German company HASAG operated a forced labour camp divided into three subcamps (A, B, C) at the munitions factory.
+An estimated 25,000 to 30,000 people passed through the camp and 18,000 to 23,000 prisoners died there; prisoners were mostly women.
+Subcamp C was the most notorious, where Jewish men and women filled shells with chemicals without protective clothing.
+The poisonous fumes corroded their clothes, eyes, skin and lungs, and fatal accidents at work were frequent.
+Women generally lasted in subcamp C for about two months.
+During the Eichmann trial a male survivor compared subcamp C to extermination camps.

-In April 1942, the Germans founded the Stalag 380 prisoner-of-war camp, which several months later was relocated to Oppdal and Dombås in German-occupied Norway.
+In April 1942, the Germans founded the Stalag 380 prisoner-of-war camp, in which over 5,000 POWs were held as of August 1942.
+In the fall of 1942 it was relocated to Oppdal and Dombås in German-occupied Norway.

 At least nine Boy Scouts and two Girl Scouts from the town were murdered by the Germans during the occupation (see Nazi crimes against the Polish nation).
-The monk who managed to avoid capture by the Germans in 1940, died in the Soviet bombing of the town in 1945.
+A monk who managed to avoid capture by the Germans in 1940, died in the Allied bombing of the town in 1945.

 From 1945 to present

 On 18 January 1945 the town was liberated and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
 About a dozen Jewish survivors returned to Skarżysko-Kamienna in the winter of 1945-1946 to retrieve Jewish property.
 Soon afterwards, in February 1946, five of them were murdered for profit by a small group of local criminals.
 The murderers, among them the head of the Soviet-installed town police and another communist policeman, were put on trial in Łodź.
 Three of them received the death penalty.
 The remaining Jews left Poland, except for Dr. Zundel Kahanel and his wife Bima who spent the rest of their lives in the city.